The $50K Business Blind Spot: Why 96% of Your Operational Issues Are Invisible to Leadership (And How to Find Them)

 - Organizational silence: People at lower levels of the organization see problems every day.
 But they do not always report them to leadership.
 They assume someone else has noticed.
 They assume it is not their place to speak up.
 They assume leadership already knows and has decided to tolerate it.

 - Lack of systematic inquiry: Most leaders do not have a disciplined process for searching for problems.
 They react to what surfaces rather than proactively investigating.
 They do not ask the questions that would reveal hidden inefficiencies.
+Most leaders do not have a disciplined process for searching for problems — understanding what pain points vs. root causes actually look like is the first step.

 This is not a personal failure.
 It is a structural problem that every growing business faces.